 CHOICES is TennCare's program for adults age 65+ and adults 21+ with a physical disability who need long-term services and supports.
 It is structured into three groups:

-- Group 3, "At Risk of Nursing Facility Placement."
+• Group 3, "At Risk of Nursing Facility Placement."
 A demonstration population for adults who do not yet meet nursing-facility level of care but would absent intervention.
-Reopened October 1, 2022 with a 1,750 non-SSI slot target.
+Reopened October 1, 2022 with an enrollment target of 1,750 for non-SSI recipients.
+Group 3 carries a much lower annual HCBS expenditure cap of $18,000, excluding minor home modifications.,

 Functional eligibility for CHOICES uses the Pre-Admission Evaluation (PAE), a 0-to-26-point acuity scale where a score of 9 or higher generally qualifies for nursing-facility level of care.